German minister wants 'criminals' expelled to Syria, despite asylum safeguards | DW | 27.11.2020

 on Friday, Seehofer told news agency dpa that he would press at a December meeting of interior ministers of Germany's 16 regional states that case-by-case expulsions proceed.

-The meeting will include the Foreign Ministry's latest Syria assessment from June, with the reports often used by local authorities across Germany to decide on their handling of asylum seekers.
+The meeting will include the Foreign Ministry's latest Syria assessment, with the reports often used by local authorities across Germany to decide on their handling of asylum seekers.

 More than 1 million Syrians have sought refuge in Europe since 2011, when Syria's civil war erupted.